Erdogan appears to concede Istanbul defeat after Ankara loss

-ANKARA (Reuters) - Turkey’s Tayyip Erdogan suffered a severe setback on Sunday as his ruling AK Party was set to lose control of the capital Ankara for the first time in a local election and he appeared to concede defeat in the country’s largest city, Istanbul.
+ANKARA (Reuters) - Turkey’s Tayyip Erdogan suffered a severe setback on Sunday as his ruling AK Party lost control of the capital Ankara for the first time in a local election and he appeared to concede defeat in the country’s largest city, Istanbul.

 Erdogan, who has dominated Turkish politics since coming to power 16 years ago and ruled his country with an ever tighter grip, campaigned relentlessly for two months ahead of Sunday’s vote, which he described as a “matter of survival” for Turkey.

-But the president’s daily rallies and near constant media coverage narrowly failed to win over the country’s two main cities, as Turkey’s economic downturn weighed heavily on voters.
+But the president’s daily rallies and overwhelmingly supportive media coverage narrowly failed to win over the country’s capital or secure a clear result in Istanbul, as Turkey’s economic downturn weighed heavily on voters.

-“The people have voted in favor of democracy, they have chosen democracy,” opposition leader Kemal Kilicdaroglu said, declaring that candidates for his secularist Republican People’s Party (CHP) won in Ankara, Istanbul and the Aegean city of Izmir.
+“The people have voted in favor of democracy, they have chosen democracy,” opposition leader Kemal Kilicdaroglu said, declaring that candidates for his secularist Republican People’s Party (CHP) had taken Ankara and Istanbul from the AK Party and held their Aegean coastal stronghold of Izmir, Turkey’s third largest city,

 Defeat for Erdogan’s Islamist-rooted party in Ankara was a significant blow for the president.
-Losing Istanbul, where he launched his political career and served as mayor in the 1990s, would be an even greater symbolic shock.
+Losing Istanbul, where he launched his political career and served as mayor in the 1990s, would be an even greater symbolic shock and a broader sign of dwindling support.

-With more than 92 percent of ballot boxes opened in Ankara, CHP mayoral candidate Mansur Yavas, had secured 50.6 percent, giving him a 3.4-percentage-point lead over his AKP rival.
+With 99.8 percent of ballot boxes opened in Ankara, CHP mayoral candidate Mansur Yavas had secured 50.9 percent, giving him a 3.8-percentage-point lead over his AKP rival.
+State-owned Anadolu Agency said the AKP would appeal in some districts of the capital.

-In Istanbul, Turkish TV channels showed that AKP candidate and former Prime Minister Binali Yildirim had the narrowest of leads with 98.8 percent of ballot boxes opened, securing 4,111,219 votes against 4,106,776 for his rival, Ekrem Imamoglu.
+In Istanbul, Turkish TV channels showed that AKP candidate and former Prime Minister Binali Yildirim had the narrowest of leads over his rival Ekrem Imamoglu - 4,000 votes out of 8 million counted - with 98.8 percent of ballot boxes opened.

-Yildirim declared victory, but his claim was challenged by Imamoglu who said votes were still being counted.
-Broadcasters stopped updating their vote counts after Yildirim’s declaration.
+Yildirim declared victory, but his claim was challenged by Imamoglu who said CHP data showed he had an unassailable lead.

 In a speech to supporters in Ankara, Erdogan appeared to accept AKP defeat in Istanbul, although he maintained that most neighborhoods in the city were held by his party.
 “Even if our people gave away the mayorship, they gave the districts to the AK Party,” he said.